phalcon-orphanage/docs/en/response.md

 $response->setExpires($expiryDate);
 ```

-> Browsers rely on the client machine's clock to identify if the date has passed or not.
+> **NOTE**: Browsers rely on the client machine's clock to identify if the date has passed or not.
 Therefore this caching mechanism has some limitations that the developer must account for (different timezones, clock skew etc.)
 {: .alert .alert-warning }

 ### `Cache-Control`